GENERAL MORPHOLOGY

 Specific Skills

-– Handling of the optical microscope
+– Handling of the light microscope

 – Use of objective lenses and magnifications

-C. Knowledge – Lecture material
+C.Knowledge – Lecture material

 1. Introduction to Morphology: basic histological techniques, tissue preparation, light microscopy, interpretation of histological sections, transmission, and scanning electron microscopy.